tdiprima/ML-Python-Projects/docs/Math/Harmonic Mean.md

 <br>

-In this example, the reciprocal of each number is calculated using a **list comprehension**, which is a way to create a new list by applying an operation to each element of an existing list.
+In this example, the reciprocal of each number is calculated using a list comprehension, which is a way to create a new list by applying an operation to each element of an existing list.

-The **`sum()`** function is used to find the sum of the reciprocals, and the **`len()`** function is used to find the number of reciprocals in the list.
+The `sum()` function is used to find the sum of the reciprocals, and the `len()` function is used to find the number of reciprocals in the list.

-The **average** is then calculated by dividing the sum by the number of elements in the list.
+The average is then calculated by dividing the sum by the number of elements in the list.

-Finally, the **reciprocal of the average** is taken to find the harmonic mean.
+Finally, the reciprocal of the average is taken to find the harmonic mean.

 This is because the harmonic mean is the reciprocal of the arithmetic mean of the reciprocals.

 ### Find the average of rates or ratios

-Harmonic mean is useful for **averaging rates or ratios,** like speed or fuel efficiency.
+Harmonic mean is useful for averaging rates or ratios, like speed or fuel efficiency.

 It is generally less affected by extreme values than other types of averages, such as the arithmetic mean or the geometric mean.

-For example, the harmonic mean could be used to find the **average speed of a car over a journey** with varying speeds.
+For example, the harmonic mean could be used to find the average speed of a car over a journey with varying speeds.

 In this case, the speeds are continuous variables.

-But the harmonic mean could also be used to find the **average price-to-earnings ratio** of a set of stocks, which is a discrete variable.
+But the harmonic mean could also be used to find the average price-to-earnings ratio of a set of stocks, which is a discrete variable.

-**However!** For data with outliers, the harmonic mean can be strongly influenced by them and
+However!
+For data with outliers, the harmonic mean can be strongly influenced by them and

-may not provide a **representative measure of the central tendency.**
+may not provide a representative measure of the central tendency.

 In such cases, other measures like the arithmetic mean or median may be more appropriate.